sundarjhu/pyphot/README.rst

 Installation
 ------------

-Install with `pip`
+Install this forked version with `pip`

 .. code::

-  pip install git+git://github.com/sundarjhu/pyphot@my-feature-branch (to install this forked version)
+  pip install git+git://github.com/sundarjhu/pyphot@my-feature-branch

 (`--user` if you want to install it in your user profile)